-Our specialized, multidisciplinary Fragility Fracture Program is specially designed to improve the care of anyone who experiences a bone break due to fragile bones, often an undiagnosed weakness (osteopenia) or thinning or brittleness (osteoporosis).
+Our Fragility Fracture Program is specially designed to improve the care of anyone who experiences a bone break due to fragile bones, often an undiagnosed weakness (osteopenia) or thinning or brittleness (osteoporosis).
 This can mean taking a tumble from standing height or less, or incurring any other trivial injury that would not normally cause a fracture, such as participating in an everyday activity.
 We want to get you back to your normal level of activity faster and, more importantly, prevent another fracture.

-In addition to surgical treatment of any acute fragility fracture, our Fragility Fracture Program offers these services and treatments to speed recovery and prevent future fracture:
+Our Fragility Fracture Program offers these services and treatments to speed recovery and prevent future fracture:

 - Nutrition counseling and education to promote healing, prevent malnutrition and reduce fracture risk